Skip to content

 Previous research within his NHS role was focused around the appropriate use of routine outcome measurement in CAMHS, and he played a clinical consultation and facilitation role in a strand of the local Collaboration for Leadership in Applied Health Research and Care (CLAHRC) project evaluating measure use and trialling innovative practices in data collection.
 He has also published an evaluation of psychotherapies in the adult mental health context, with a particular focus on Cognitive Analytic Therapy.

-Mike provided methodological supervision of qualitative research with parents of adolescents diagnosed with “Anorexia Nervosa” and with users of a paediatric liaison service.
-He has consistently applied research skills to evaluations of clinical work across services, supporting and encouraging other healthcare professionals to adopt evaluative attitudes to clinical work.
-He is or has been part of a number of supervisory teams for doctoral projects at NTU, exploring various facets of mental health or applied psychological practice (including social cognition and people diagnosed with “schizophrenia”, adolescent sexting, trauma amongst young offenders, body image, and peer-led recovery programmes in mental health).
+Mike has provided methodological supervision in qualitative research, with a particular preference for Interpretative Phenomenological Analysis.
+He has also regularly applied research skills to evaluations of clinical work across services, supporting and encouraging other healthcare professionals to adopt evaluative attitudes to clinical work.
+He is or has been part of a number of supervisory teams for doctoral projects at NTU, exploring various facets of mental health or applied psychological practice (including social cognition and people diagnosed with “schizophrenia”, adolescent sexting, trauma amongst young offenders, forensic psychology consultation, and body image).

 External activity